-As the Petito case grips the nation, families of color say their missing loved ones matter too
+As the Petito case grips the nation, families of color say their missing loved ones matter, too

 Over the past six months, her family has learned “bits and pieces” about her disappearance.
 The Coweta County Sheriff’s Office reported that Foster, who also goes by Tiffany Starks, was last known to be headed out shopping.
 Days after Bryant last heard from her, her car was found with her wallet and keys inside.
 Foster’s fiance, Reginald Robertson, was criminally charged for moving the vehicle, according to local media.
 He has not been named a suspect in her disappearance.

 It’s been a hard six months for the family.
-Foster’s children have been staying with relatives; her 15-year-old daughter recently got her first job, and, Bryant said, “that’s something that she should be able to share with her mom.”
+Foster’s children have been staying with relatives; her 15-year-old daughter recently got her first job, and, Bryant said, “That’s something that she should be able to share with her mom.”

 She said part of her worries that so much time has passed, the case will go unsolved.
 But, she added, “I don’t feel if the shoe was on the other foot that she would give up on me.
 And I’m not going to do that for her.”